-Epic Systems, one of America’s largest electronic health record providers, has introduced two new AI companions, Emmie for patients and Art for clinicians.
-Their launch has stirred healthcare conversations worldwide and raised questions about whether this marks the beginning of a true revolution that bridges the space between doctor visits.
+Epic Systems, one of America’s largest electronic health record providers, has introduced two new AI tools, Emmie for patients and Art for clinicians.
+Their launch has sparked healthcare conversations worldwide and raised questions about how quickly AI-assisted record review and visit preparation may become part of routine workflows.

-Let’s explore what Emmie and Art do, why they could reshape medicine, and how Savva views this turning point.
+Let’s explore what Emmie and Art do, why they matter, and how Savva views this shift.

 Meet Emmie and Art : How They Work Together